 Here are some tips for getting your home ready to sell;

 GET MENTALLY PREPARED

 Moving house is stressful, and no matter how many times you have done it - it's still hard to cope with on top of our already busy lives.

-Create a moving folder to plan and hold all move related paperwork and information - checklists, contracts, etc. Moving is stressful enough without a way to organise the flood of information coming your way.
-Use a ring binder with dividers that you can use for different categories - such as removal company, estate agents etc, and a budget.
+Creating a moving folder to plan and hold all move-related paperwork and information - checklists, contracts, etc - to help organise the flood of information coming your way.
+Use a ring binder with dividers that you can use for different categories - such as removal companies, estate agents etc. and your budget.

-Be as realistic as you can and prepared to spend more time and money than you are considering now.
-(If there is any left over, it'll be a bonus).
+Be as realistic as you can with your budget, and be prepared to spend more time and money than you are considering now.
+(If there is any leftover, it'll be a bonus).
 Moving home is not cheap.
 Work out a budget for what you can afford to spend.
-Moving by itself is an incredibly stressful time, and no-one needs to add financial stress as well.
+Moving by itself is an incredibly stressful time, and no one needs to add financial stress as well.
 Little things can add up to large amounts.

-Decluttering is the most important thing when preparing your home for sale, and can make all the difference to how fast and for how much your home sells for.
+Decluttering is the most important thing when preparing your home for sale and can make all the difference to how fast and for how much your home sells for.
 A tidy and organised home will sell far more quickly and easily than one filled with clutter.

-Its a fresh start for you as you're moving anyway, so it makes sense to declutter anything that is no longer loved or needed and create that much-desired feeling of space and calm.
+It's a fresh start for you as you're moving anyway, so it makes sense to declutter anything that is no longer loved or needed and create that much-desired feeling of space and calm before your move.

-If you are not ready to completely let go of items, you could start packing some items away ready for the move.
+If you are not ready to completely let go of items, you could start packing some things away, ready for the move.

 Kitchens are the money rooms when selling your home.
-Your Kitchen needs to look as clean and organised as possible.
+Your kitchen needs to look as clean and organised as possible.
 Clear as much as you can from worktops and islands.
-The same principle goes for bathrooms.
+The same principle applies to bathrooms.
 Keep surfaces clean and organised, and store your products in cabinets or cupboards.